jsdoc2md/jsdoc-to-markdown/README.md

 -h, --help               Print usage information
 --src <array>            The javascript source files.
 The default option.
---index                  Include an index for each module and class, linking to members --skip-heading           Skip the module heading
+--index                  Include an index for each module and class, linking to members --skip-heading           Skip the module heading, useful if you already have the heading elsewhere
+                         in your template.
 ```

 ##examples
-All these projects have readme files rendered by `jsdoc2md`:
+These projects have readme files rendered by `jsdoc2md`:
 * https://github.com/75lb/handbrake-js
 * https://github.com/75lb/array-tools
 * https://github.com/75lb/file-set